- Chart

 Disclaimers:

 The information provided is for informational purposes only and should not be considered financial advice.
-Market share data and financial metrics are estimates and may vary.
-Consult a financial professional before making any investment decisions.
+Investment decisions should be based on individual research and consultation with a financial professional.

 AI Summarization is directionally correct and might not be accurate.